 Step 2: Take the SAT or the ACT

-Keep in mind that many applicants like to take the exams more than once to try to improve their scores.
+If you do decide to take one or both tests, keep in mind that many applicants like to take the exams more than once to try to improve their scores.
 Because of that, it’s helpful if you start in the spring of your junior year, so you still have plenty of time to sign up again before your applications are due.

 Step 3: Ask for letters of recommendation

 Many colleges will ask you to submit letters from important adults in your life that talk about your positive qualities as a student and a person.
-Favorite teachers are often happy to write recommendation letters, or you could ask a coach or person involved in another extracurricular interest.
+Favorite teachers or mentors are often happy to write recommendation letters, or you could ask a coach or person involved in another extracurricular interest.
 Give people as much time as you can to write your letter, as they may be writing letters for other students as well.

 Step 4: Work on your application essay

 Most colleges expect you to write an essay, also known as a personal statement.
 A school’s application guidance typically contains each year’s essay prompts.
 You could be writing about anything from a formative experience during your childhood to why you’d be a useful person to have around during a zombie attack.
-You want to start on your essay early enough to have time to edit and revise it before your application is due.
+You want to start on your college essay early enough to have time to edit and revise it before your application is due.

 Step 5: Assemble your application materials